Getting a Dental Crown near Fairview?

 Dental crowns are highly effective in the repair and restoration of your teeth.
 They can help correct cosmetic issues , fix damaged or fractured teeth, and restore the strength, function, and appearance of natural teeth.
-Although placing a dental crown is a relatively simple procedure, the question many patients wonder how exactly should you care for your porcelain crown.
+Although placing a dental crown is a relatively simple procedure, you still need to care for them to prevent future dental problems from occuring.
 Here are 5 tips you need to know to ensure they are properly cared for, and to extend its lifespan.

 Tip 1: Foods to avoid following a crown procedure

 Following placing your dental crown, you should avoid some foods and drinks to protect the dental crowns and overall health of your teeth.
 Prolonging the lifespan of both your artificial and natural teeth require looking into what foods you should avoid.

 - Sticky foods – Foods like caramel, chocolates, and candy can trap bacteria and plaque beneath opalescent dental crowns.
 These sticky foods create a vacuum-like effect within your mouth and decrease your ability to clean your teeth underneath the crown.

 - Hard foods – If you regularly consume hard foods, it is possible that they will dislodge your crowns.
 The crowns are not designed to withstand the stress of chewing on hard foods, which may cause them to break or come loose over time.

 - Sugary foods – Foods with high sugar content can cause a buildup of plaque below the gum-line – a stain that’s visible on teeth.
 Sugar can harm your teeth, even when you don’t directly ingest any.
 If not removed from the mouth, it can weaken the integrity of your enamel and lead to tooth decay.